donquixote/psrx/variations/paul/README.md

 The goal is to be equivalent with the intended meaning of Paul's proposal, or whatever the group agrees on, but be more precise in the wording.

-Any part of it conflicts with the intended meaning the group has in mind, then it can be changed.
+If any part of it conflicts with the intended meaning the group has in mind, then it can be changed.

 ## Summary